Skip to content

 Where I still need guidance

-• Designing CI/CD for teams bigger than me, including approvals and rollbacks.
+• Designing CI/CD for teams bigger than me, including approvals and rollback plans.

 • Monitoring stacks beyond Lighthouse + console logs (e.g., Prometheus, Grafana).